kangelamw/LLM-Project-DS/Project_Journal.md

 <br>

 ## Time constraints
-I'll just use SamLowe's model and save me about 3-4 days of cleaning/pre-processing, training, etc. Makes up for some time to do the interface.
+Day 2, I decided to just use SamLowe's model and save me about 3-4 days of cleaning/pre-processing, training, etc. Makes up for some time to do the interface or finetuning mistral.

 ## Build Interface -- Flutterflow...
 It allows API calls.
 - UI
-- Upload csv...?
+- Enter review...
-	- Add columns: Emotions
+	- Output emotion classification result.
-	- Add columns: Generated insights for each review
+	- Output generated insights.
-- Analyze btn
+- Analyze btn, linked to function
-- Loading screen!
+- Loading indicators
 - Output csv with... review + emotion + constructive feedback
   > - Then the output can be reviewed for accuracy by a human before running with it.
   >   - Explainability of output&mdash;*Did the model do goodd?*